Sustainable intelligent transport solutions and cooperative mobility planning to solve cross-border mobility dilemmas

 Traffic management optimization in ring road (Pilot E) and SUMP - Sustainable Urban Mobility Plan

-Pilot E aims to update Estonian truck parking lots equipment so that smart application piloted in pilot A can also be used in the Estonia.
+Pilot E aims to update the equipment located at Estonian truck parking lots so that the smart application of pilot A can also be deployed in Estonia.
 Pilot area is situated in the linkage of TEN-T core to the comprehensive road network, called Väo intersection, located beside the road E265.
-It will include guidance and information system for drivers.
+The pilot will provide guidance and an information system for drivers.
 Väo parking area shall also be covered with free WIFI network with a mandatory launching page with real-time traffic info for the HGV drivers.

-SUMP – Sustainable Urban Mobility Plan – is a central part of this work package is also the Tallinn sustainable urban mobility plan (SUMP).
-It’s a pre-requisite for future transport infrastructure projects in the Tallinn capital region.
+SUMP – Sustainable Urban Mobility Plan – is a central part of this work package is the Tallinn sustainable urban mobility plan (SUMP) – a pre-requisite for future transport infrastructure projects in the Tallinn capital region.
 Tallinn region SUMP will be produced in a close cooperation with Finnish partners to ensure cross-border mobility planning as well as the exchange of best practices.

 Responsible project partner: Estonian road administration

 Specification and preparations for pilots

-Before any of the pilots can start there will be a specification and preparation work package needs to be carried out.
-Main goal of this work package is to produce support material for the procurements of the above mentioned pilots.
+Before any of the pilots can be launched, a particular specification and preparation work package needs to be carried out.
+Main goal of this work package has been to produce supporting material for the procurement of the abovementioned pilots.
 An important part of this specification process has been mini-pilots that have run for three months during the spring of 2018.
 The mini-pilots were used to probe new innovations around the themes of this project.
-In the work package there will also be a study to map the stereotypical ferry users and their mobility habbits.
-These user profiles will provide for the project critical information about the users and factors that affect or would affect their mobility choices.
+One part of the work package was also a study mapping the stereotypical ferry users and their mobility habits.
+The purpose of this study was to provide critical information about the passengers and factors that affect or could affect their choice of mobility.